 Through his work David became aware of the many different concerns that could accompany a patient’s illness, the lack of safe, qualified and experienced support then available, and the importance of working in partnership with mainstream cancer care providers.
 These, and other lessons, were instrumental in his decision to set up the Centre.

 In 1992, the Centre became a registered charity with the support of the Duke of Devonshire, with at its core the provision of treatment to all who need it free of charge.
 The Duke was kind enough to lend his family name and the Cavendish Centre was born.
-In 1997 with demand for services outstripping facilities available, a move was made to the current home in Wilkinson Street with Prince Charles performing the official opening.
+In 1997 with demand for services outstripping facilities available, a move was made to 27 Wilkinson Street, with Prince Charles performing the official opening.